p-wong/beatpacer/README.md

 ## Motivation

 This is a student project, created for educational purposes.
-The main goal of this project was to learn ReactJS, build single-page applications, and call APIs on the front-end.
+The main goal of this project was to use ReactJS, build single-page applications, and call APIs on the front-end.

 ## Demo